sun-yuliang/PentaZen/README.md

-# PentaZen-Gomocup
+# PentaZen2019
-PentaZen is a gomoku/renju engine supporting Gomocup protocol.
-Please compile first and download Piskvork gomoku manager from https://gomocup.org/download-gomocup-manager to run it.

-## Overview
-PentaZen engine is written in C. It is compatible with Windows7 and Windows10.
-It supports freestyle(five or more stones win), standard(exactly five stones win) and renju rules.
-For freestyle and standard rules, the board size should be 15 * 15 or 20 * 20.
-For renju rule, the board size should be 15 * 15.
-In Gomocup 2019, PentaZen ranks 19th in freestyle league and 16th in fastgame league.
+PentaZen2019 is a gomoku/renju engine supporting [Gomocup protocol](http://petr.lastovicka.sweb.cz/protocl2en.htm).
+It is based on heuristic alpha-beta search and VCF/VCT search.
+In [Gomocup 2019](https://gomocup.org/results/gomocup-result-2019/), PentaZen ranks 19th in the freestyle league and 16th in the fastgame league.

-## Algorithm and Performance
-PentaZen uses classic searching techniques.
-The basic algorithm is minimax search with pruning accelerated by hash table.
-Under Gomocup fastgame time limit(5s per move, 120s per match), PentaZen can finish 30-ply VCF search, 20-ply VCT search and 10-ply to 14-ply pruned minimax search per step.

-# PentaZen-Gomocup
-PentaZen是支持Gomocup协议的五子棋/连珠引擎。在工程里编译之后用Piskvork挂载exe文件即可运行。Piskvork下载地址：https://gomocup.org/download-gomocup-manager
+## Getting Started

+### Environment

+PentaZen2019 is capatible with 64-bit Windows 7 and 64-bit Windows 10.

+### Download

+Before running PentaZen2019, you need to [download Piskvork gomoku manager](https://sourceforge.net/projects/piskvork/files/piskvork.zip/download) and [download PentaZen2019 engine](https://github.com/sun-yuliang/PentaZen-2019/releases/download/v0.1.0/pbrain-PentaZen2019_64.zip).

+## Running the Program

+In Piskvork, you can choose pbrain-PentaZen2019.exe as the engine.
+The detailed infomation can be found in the Readme file of Piskvork.

-## 简介
+## Author

-PentaZen引擎是用C语言编写的，可以在Windows7和Windows10环境下运行。PentaZen支持无禁手，无禁手五连胜和连珠规则（不支持打点和交换）。两种无禁手规则下，棋盘大小可以是15 * 15或20 * 20，连珠规则下棋盘大小只能是15 * 15。在2019年Gomocup世界五子棋AI锦标赛中，PentaZen慢棋组排名第19位，快棋组排名第16位。
+* **Sun**

-## 算法性能
+## License

-PentaZen采用传统搜索技术，即带剪枝的极大极小搜索和散列表加速。在每步5秒，每局120秒的时限下，PentaZen每步都可以完成30步VCF算杀，20步VCT算杀和10-14步带剪枝的极大极小搜索。
+This project is licensed under the GPL License - see the [LICENSE](https://github.com/sun-yuliang/PentaZen-2019/blob/master/LICENSE) file for details.